 What’s a Credit Bureau?
 Examining the Top 3 Bureaus

-By Dan Miller · October 13, 2022 · 8 minute read
+By Dan Miller.
+August 09, 2024 · 8 minute read

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 What’s a Credit Bureau?
 Examining the Top 3 Bureaus

 Credit bureaus are companies that gather and store credit-related information on just about every adult in the United States.
-There are three major credit bureaus, or credit reporting agencies: Equifax, Experian, and TransUnion.
+There are three major credit bureaus, or credit reporting agencies: Equifax®, Experian®, and TransUnion®.

 The information collected by the credit bureaus is used to make financial decisions that have a major impact on the lives of many Americans.
-While credit bureaus themselves don’t make lending decisions, lenders rely on the information that credit bureaus provide to judge individuals’ creditworthiness.
+While credit bureaus themselves don’t make lending decisions, lenders typically rely on the information that credit bureaus provide to judge individuals’ creditworthiness.

 What Is a Credit Bureau?